Georgia Plumbing License: How to Become a Plumber in Georgia

 Does My Georgia Plumbers License Work in Any Other State?

-No, Georgia does not have any reciprocity agreements with any other states at this time.
+No, Georgia does not have any reciprocity agreements for plumbers with any other states at this time.

 Other certifications can help you demonstrate your proficiency to potential employers and clients.
 National Inspection Testing and Certification (NITC), International Association of Plumbing and Mechanical Officials (ASSE Certifications), and other professional certifications are not required but may make you a more attractive hire to prospective employers or can increase your marketability to customers.